-- 9. The Institute expects all staff, students, and contractors to be alert to any concerns about the welfare of children and adults at risk and to report any such concerns they may have, however apparently trivial, to a local Child Protection Officer or Safeguarding Officer.
-Staff, students, and contractors are also expected to co-operate fully with any police or social care enquiries that may arise into an allegation of abuse (see point 1).
-While individual members of the Institute have the right to report incidents direct to the local authority's Children's Services or Adult services, where possible they should consult first with the SCPO/DSL or a CPO/SO. - 10.
+- 8. The Institute expects all staff, students, and contractors to be alert to any concerns about the welfare of children and to report any such concerns they may have, however apparently trivial, to a local Child Protection Officer.
+Staff, students, and contractors are also expected to co-operate fully with any police or social care enquiries that may arise into an allegation of abuse.
+While individual members of the Institute have the right to report incidents direct to the local authority's Children's Services, where possible they should consult first with the SCPO/DSL or a CPO. - 9.
 Student Support team also coordinates and responds to reports of vulnerable students via multiple internal routes, including: - safeguarding team notifications from incident reports, - reports from Dyson Safety & Security Services, - reports from Smart Campus Team (Dyson Village) and - via referrals from contracted talking therapy providers through an established escalation procedure.

 The team provide an extensive wellbeing check and follow-up provision, with referrals to further support as needed.
-In such circumstances as may be deemed necessary, the extent of support required may be considered under the Institute Fitness to Study.
+In such circumstances as may be deemed necessary, the extent of support required may be considered under the Institute Fitness to Dyson Technology Limited - Choose an item.